 The collection exceeds 6,000 works (nationally and internationally known) primarily 20th and 21st Century American artists such as Alexander Calder, Louise Nevelson, Robert Rauschenberg, Eva Hesse, Cyndi Sherman, Andy Warhol, Joyce Scott, and Alison Saar and includes a painting from the Woman series by Willem de Kooning.
 The Cone Collection contains Henri Matisse prints and bronzes, the Dillard Collection is one of the finest university collections of works on paper, and the Lenoir C. Wright Collection includes traditional Japanese woodblock prints and scroll paintings.
 The Weatherspoon mounts shows by contemporary artists including the Art Department’s Falk Visiting Artists and our MFA exhibition each spring.

-In addition to the exhibitions of Falk Visiting Artists, just since 2005 the Weatherspoon Art Museum has hosted exhibitions of the work of Leonardo Drew, Eileen Neff, Sharon Louden, Jules Olitski, Kiki Smith, Stephen Vitiello, Catherine Opie, Henry Ossawa Tanner, Mel Bochner, Alex Katz, Eve Sussman, Byron Kim, Emil Lukas, Jessica Stockholder, Hans Hofmann, Judy Pfaff and Diana Al-Hadid, Nancy Rubins, Richard Moss, Tom LaDuke and Leslie Dill.
+In addition to the exhibitions of Falk Visiting Artists, the Weatherspoon Art Museum has hosted exhibitions of the work of Leonardo Drew, Eileen Neff, Jules Olitski, Kiki Smith, Stephen Vitiello, Catherine Opie, Henry Ossawa Tanner, Mel Bochner, Alex Katz, Eve Sussman, Byron Kim, Emil Lukas, Jessica Stockholder, Hans Hofmann, Judy Pfaff, Diana Al-Hadid, Nancy Rubins, Richard Moss, Tom LaDuke and Leslie Dill.